cloudflare/stpyv8/docs/source/api/context.rst

         -- ECMA-262 3rd Chapter 10

-According to the ECMAScript [#f1]_ standard, we need enter an execution context before execute any script code.
+According to the ECMAScript [#f1]_ standard, an execution context has to be entered before executing any script code.

 :py:class:`JSContext` is a sandboxed execution context with its own set of built-in objects and functions.

-You could create a :py:class:`JSContext` instance, enter it with :py:meth:`JSContext.enter`, and use it to execute code with :py:meth:`JSContext.eval`.
-The best practice is to leave the context with :py:meth:`JSContext.leave` if you never need it.
+You could create a :py:class:`JSContext` instance, enter it with the :py:meth:`JSContext.enter` method, and use it to execute code with the :py:meth:`JSContext.eval` method.
+The best practice is to leave the context with the :py:meth:`JSContext.leave` if you do not need it anymore.

 .. doctest::